Cheech & Chong: Mainstream success

-Tommy Chong directed four of their films while co-writing and starring in all seven with Cheech Marin.
+Chong directed four of their films while co-writing and starring in all seven with Marin.

-They also appeared in smaller supporting roles in Graham Chapman's Yellowbeard and Martin Scorsese's After Hours.
+They also appeared in smaller supporting roles in Graham Chapman's Yellowbeard and Martin Scorsese's After Hours, as well as a Joni Mitchell song ("Twisted" on the album Court and Spark).

 In 1985 the duo released their album Get Out of My Room, which included the novelty hit song "Born in East L.A." (based on Bruce Springsteen's "Born in the U.S.A.").
-This song later served as the basis for 1987 film of the same title, in which Cheech Marin played the starring role.
-Immediately following the release of the album, Cheech Marin separated himself from the pair's drug-inspired act by working on a solo career.
+This song later served as the basis for the 1987 film of the same title, in which Marin played the starring role.
+Immediately following the release of the album, Marin separated himself from the pair's drug-inspired act by working on a solo career.